Rainbow (Kesha album): Commercial performance

 In the United States, Rainbow debuted at number one on the Billboard 200 with 117,000 album-equivalent units, which consisted of 90,000 pure album sales.
 It became her second number-one album in the country after Animal (2010).
 In 2024, the album was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of 1 million album-equivalent units.
-The album's lead single "Praying" has also been certified platinum in several countries worldwide.
-The record opened atop the Canadian Albums Chart with 10,000 album-equivalent units earned and 7,000 copies sold.

-The album debuted at number four on the UK Albums Chart.
-The album fell to number 33 the following week, and then to number 66 in its third week, its final week inside the top 100.

 Awards and nominations

 Kesha received two nominations at the 60th Annual Grammy Awards in 2018, including Best Pop Vocal Album and Best Pop Solo Performance for "Praying".
 These are Kesha's first set of Grammy nominations.